Ann Arbor Housing Market – Winter 2022 Update

 Millennials are also part of a trend we see of buyers looking to relocate out of high-priced areas such as California, Colorado, and Washington, D.C., to smaller, more manageable-sized cities with a lower cost of living.
 Like Ann Arbor!
 These buyers are often millennials with growing families who are established in their careers and looking for a better quality of life, great schools for their kids, and a lower cost of living.
 The majority of them are full-time remote workers, often with family in the area.

 Prediction #6: Baby Boomers are the #1 seller demographic

 Boomers continue to rack up equity in their homes and the stock market.
 They’re ready to right-size, pull out equity to fund their retirement, buy 2nd homes, and help their kids with education and housing.

 Baby Boomers are the largest percentage of homeowners in the United States and many have homes that are too big for them, now that their kids have gone off to college or moved out on their own.
 Their homes have appreciated 20-30% in the last few years.

-Two years ago, by the time a seller right-sized, they did not really end up with much cash in hand, so many decided to just stay and age in place.
+Two years ago, sellers considering right-sizing their home realized they often did not end up with much cash in hand, so many decided to just stay and age in place.
 Now they have more new-construction options and an additional 20-30% more equity in their pocket.
-This is motivating boomer sellers into action!
+This is motivating baby boomer sellers into action!

 These folks may still be working but they are definitely looking at retiring, and all of a sudden, they have the ability to take a big chunk of money out of their home by downsizing from their five-bedroom, 3000+ square ft to a new, clean 1800 square ft three-bedroom condo.
 They want to take some cash off the table, simplify their life, put that cash into their retirement accounts and retire!